 Important stages of building an organisation

 It all starts with an idea, but executing any idea will not make you a smart entrepreneur.
 The need of the hour is innovation, the customer has too many options in the market and he/she will choose only the ones that add value.
 Once the innovation stage is over, one enters into the marketing and selling stage which is the riskiest stage of them all.
 If you have mastered the art of messaging and selling you can move on to the next stage.
-Which is leadership, at this stage one decides if he/she wants to hire a CEO to lead the organisation and remain an employee or take up the leadership role by oneself.
+Which is leadership, at this stage one decides if he/she wants to hire a CEO to lead the organization.
+This is while remaining an employee or taking up the leadership role by oneself.
 If you decide to lead, you have time and position to create more innovation.

 Now look back, in the beginning, you just had an idea – no money, no network and no skill or know-how.
 Now you have all of it and a thriving business.